 The Holocaust Void:

-Adjacent to the Holocaust Tower lies the Holocaust Void, also known as the “Garten des Exils” or Garden of Exile.
-This outdoor memorial space provides a striking contrast to the somber atmosphere of the tower and invites visitors to engage with its thought-provoking design.
+Next to the Holocaust Tower is the Holocaust Void, known also as the “Garten des Exils,” or Garden of Exile.
+The sculptor created outdoor area Memorial is unlike the somber tone of the tower and it encourages visitor participation as a result of its provoking design.

 Symbolism and Interpretation: